-This specifies what should be considered as the maximum difference between the incoming transaction commit timestamp and the current time on the subscriber before triggering bdr.maximum\clock\skew\action.
+This specifies what should be considered as the maximum difference between the incoming transaction commit timestamp and the current time on the subscriber before triggering bdr.maximum_clock_skew_action.

-This checks if the timestamp of the currently replayed transaction is in the future compared to the current time on the subscriber; and if it is, and the difference is larger than bdr.maximum\clock\skew\action setting.
+This checks if the timestamp of the currently replayed transaction is in the future compared to the current time on the subscriber; and if it is, and the difference is larger than bdr.maximum_clock_skew, it will do the action specified by the bdr.maximum_clock_skew_action setting.